140 Topic 02: The Chronometric Revolution

 Ptolemaic Model of the Solar System

 Ptolemy’s Almagest became a foundational text for medieval astronomers, serving as the definitive guide to the cosmos for centuries.
 Its geocentric model aligned with Christian theology, which added the belief that God had created the heavens and the Earth just 6,000 years ago.
 By the Middle Ages, cosmography in Europe was firmly dominated by an Earth-centered universe, a worldview that reinforced humanity’s central place in creation and was upheld as divine truth.
-This synthesis of Greek scientific thought and Christian doctrine shaped European understanding of the cosmos for over a millennium, influencing scholars, theologians, and astronomers alike.
+This synthesis of Greek scientific thought and Christian doctrine shaped Western understanding of the cosmos for over a millennium, influencing scholars, theologians, and astronomers alike.
 In this worldview, the heavens were not just celestial spheres but a reflection of God’s perfect design, immutable and eternal.

 Almagestū Cl.
 Ptolemei.
 Opus ingens ac nobile omnes celorū motus continens.